 2. Encourages imagination and creativity

-Go for toys that help your child engage in pretend play or prompt him to think and be imaginative.
+Go for educational toys that help your child engage in pretend play or prompt him to think and be imaginative.
 Make sure that the toys you get are visually appealing, so that they capture your child’s imagination.
 Also, the toys should help your child do activities that are exciting and interesting.
 Nowadays, Do-It-Yourself (DIY) kits are available which help children make their own toys.
 DIY puppet sets, jewellery sets, and various other types of craft kits are great options to buy for preschoolers.

 3. Keeps him active and engaged for a long time

 To make sure that your child does not grow tired or bored of playing with a particular toy, buy toys that can be used in different ways.
 Such toys are called open-ended toys.
 Examples include construction sets that can be used to make new structures every time, or play dough that can be used and reused in different ways.
 Even simple and inexpensive toys like mini models of animals and means of transportation can be great playthings.
 Your child can craft a zoo, forest or farmhouse and place the animal models as a part of the landscape.
 He can have different models of roadways and place miniature vehicles in them.
 Open-ended toys offer options for your child to unleash his creativity and can also be used as tools to teach various concepts about the world around him.

 While buying toys, also consider buying those that can be used for a long term.
 For instance, musical toys such as a mini piano which your child can use to learn music lessons for the next few years.

 4. Is age-appropriate